 OpenVPN is now the industry standard VPN protocol.
 It is the one that ProPrivacy.com recommends you use under almost all circumstances.

-The main third-party OpenVPN apps for Android are OpenVPN Connect and the more fully featured and open source OpenVPN for Android (F-Droid version available).
-Below are instructions for configuring OpenVPN for Android, which now features full Internet Protocol version 4 (IPv4), Internet Protocol version 6 (IPv6) and Web Real-Time Communication (WebRTC) leak protection.
+The main third-party OpenVPN apps for Android are OpenVPN Connect and the more fully featured and open source OpenVPN for Android (F-Droid version available). follow the instructions below to configure OpenVPN on Android:

 - Download the OpenVPN configuration files from your VPN provider’s website.
 Unzip them (if required) and transfer to a folder on your Android device.
 Alternatively, download them directly to your Android device and unzip them.